denilsonsa/rpi-led-display/README.md

 ### Installing `rpi.gpio` fails

 Please see [this forum post](https://www.raspberrypi.org/forums/viewtopic.php?p=1665230#p1665230) and [this ticket](https://sourceforge.net/p/raspberry-gpio-python/tickets/187/).
 In summary, upstream `rpi.gpio` fails to compile on GCC version 10 due to `-fno-common` now being the default.

+### WTF is the main script called `ip_addresses.py`?

+The initial version of this code only displayed the IP address of the machine, and nothing else.
+It was a great diagnostic tool, as I could connect the Raspberry Pi to a wired network (using an Ethernet cable) and view the assigned IP address without having to connect a large monitor over HDMI.

+Over time, the script evolved to display a clock, some countdowns, and some stats; but it was never renamed.